OGRECave/ogre/Docs/src/manual.md

 Only OverlayContainers can be added direct to an overlay.
 The reason is that each level of container establishes the Zorder of the elements contained within it, so if you nest several containers, inner containers have a higher Z-order than outer ones to ensure they are displayed correctly.
 To add a container (such as a Panel) to the overlay, simply call Ogre::Overlay::add2D.

 If you wish to add child elements to that container, call Ogre::OverlayContainer::addChild.
 Child elements can be Ogre::OverlayElements or Ogre::OverlayContainer instances themselves.
-Remember that the position of a child element is relative to the top-left corner of it’s parent.
+Remember that the position of a child element is relative to the top-left corner of its parent.

 <a name="A-word-about-2D-coordinates"></a>